lombardpress/lombardpress-schema/docs/diplomatic.md

 ### Description

-`cb` is a milestone element to mark column breaks in material witness to the edition in question. `cb` elements are used to indicate the *start* of a new column.
+`cb` is a milestone element used to mark column breaks in a material witness to the edition in question. `cb` elements are used to indicate the *start* of a new column.

 ### Rules

 1. `@ed` **MUST** indicate the source text in which the column break occurs.
-2. `@n` **MUST** be used indicate the start of the column in question, e.g. "a" or "b"
+2. `@n` **MUST** be used indicate the start of the column in question, e.g. "a" or "b".

 ### Examples